 Again, this is a statement that makes no logical or rational sense. “[T]he grid of energetic parts wasn’t affected by civilization sources” means nothing.
 It is a phrase that holds no value, particularly with regard to first century or earlier civilizations.
 It certainly hasn’t enough value to be emphatically reminded since this implies that the notion had value to begin with.
 You may need to restate this in some way that elucidates your thoughts more clearly.

 To demonstrate the pseudoscientific thinking involved with making statements like this, I feel it’s necessary -and I emphasize this- to point out two things: 1) the meandering nature of rivers and streams changes, often within single generations.
 So sites that are presently situated at the bend in a river may not have been 4,000 years ago.
 Or they may have been 4,000 years ago but not presently; 3) monumental architecture is most evident in agricultural societies (they had the social/political/economic capitals to build).
 Such societies nearly always built near rivers and streams because, guess what?
-They lived there.
+That’s where the fertile land was for farming!

 There are also a great number of megalithic and religious structures built above the underground springs.